Tetracera sarmentosa: Description

 it can grow as a shrub in Bangladesh.

 Scabrous branchlet that are hairy when young but become glabrous later.
-Leaves leathery, very scabrous, some 4-12 x 2-5 cm in size, at maturity the abaxial surface is glabrous, or only the veins pubescent.
+Leaves leathery, very scabrous, some 4–12 x 2–5 cm in size, at maturity the abaxial surface is glabrous, or only the veins pubescent.
 The carpels and sepals are glabrous.
-The 3 petals are white, some 4-5mm long.
+The 3 petals are white, some 4–5 mm long.
 The orange fruit (follicle) are around 1 cm, thin and leathery pericarp is slightly bright when dry, and has persistent style.
 One black seed, with yellow aril, fringed, enclosing the base.
 Flowers from April to May in China, while in Tripura, India, it flowers from April to June and fruits from July and August.

 Distribution

 The area of Tetracera sarmentosa's indigenous growth is in Asia, both in tropical and temperate areas.
 Countries and regions where it occurs are: Peninsular Malaysia; Thailand; Vietnam; China (Southeast and South-central including Guangdong, Guangxi, Yunnan, Hainan); Laos; Myanmar; and Sri Lanka.
 It is reported from Bangladesh (regions of Chittagong, Chittagong Hill Tracts, Cox’s Bazar, and Satchari National Park, Habiganj district), from India (Gondacherra & Chawmanu, Dhalai District; Chamtilla, North Tripura District, Tripura), and Biswanath district, Assam), and in Indonesia (Bengkulu, Sumatera).